kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // Counters defines a set of counters
   // that a device will consume from a counter set.
   //
-  // The maximum number of attributes, capacity, and counters across all
+  // The maximum number device counter consumption all device counter consumptions
-  // mixins is 256.
+  // and device counter consumption mixins in a ResourceSlice is 2048.
   //
   // +required
   Counters map[string]Counter